ADVERTISEMENT

 3. Casio PX-S1100

-Casio PX-S1100 - Portable piano (Image Source: Casio)
+Casio PX-S1100 - Portable Piano (Image Source: Casio)

 One of the best keybeds in this price range.
 Also comes with good sounds and Bluetooth for MIDI & audio.